salonimeshram13/Global-Layoffs-Power-BI-Dashboard/README.md

-<br><br><br>The primary goal of this Power BI dashboard project is to present a comprehensive and interactive visual representation of layoffs data in 2022.
+<br><br><br>The primary goal of this Power BI dashboard project is to present a comprehensive and interactive visual representation of layoffs data from 2020 to 2023.
 By leveraging Power BI's capabilities,
 the project aims to provide stakeholders with a valuable tool for understanding, exploring, and gaining insights into the dynamics of layoffs across industries, geographical regions, and other relevant parameters.